Skip to contents

 Stratified Multi-Stage Design

 Combining stratification with multi-stage sampling is standard for national surveys.
-Here we stratify by school level, then select districts and schools within each stratum.
+Here we stratify by province (which is constant within districts), then select districts and EAs within each stratum.

 cluster_by(district) |>